jpardogo/GoogleProgressBar/README.md

 TODO
 ----

- * Different colors for the alreayd exiting GoogleMusicDicesDrawable.
-Either the whole dice or each face as you prefer.
+ * Different colors for the already existing `GoogleMusicDicesDrawable'.
+Either the whole dice or his faces.

 I also would love to receive your pull requests to create any of the following animations or others that you think fit on this library: